SERVIR/ReferenceNode_ETL/README.md

 **Fire ETL:**
 The Fire ETL grabs the 5minute updates directy from the MODIS FTP site maintained by NASA.
 The script builds a 90day archive of these in a Esri formatted file geodatabase and subesequently updates a target map service on ArcGIS Server.

+**TRMM Rainfall ETL:**
+The TRMM ETL does a number of things including downloading the 3-hour source CSVs from the NASA FTP sites.
+Build the raster from that data, apply the color map and import into an Esri FGDB format.
+It also optionally builds composites of n time periods (currently 24 and 168hrs respectively).

+The final output is a time enabled map service with a rolling 90 day window of global rainfall.